Finding Hope in Death: Lessons from Ecclesiastes, Shakespeare, Pascal, and C.S. Lewis

 While Lewis is known for being a Christian apologist in addition to being a writer of children’s fiction, he was first and foremost a scholar of classic literature.
 He was a lifelong professor of English Literature with tenures at Oxford University (Magdalen College, 1925–1954) and Cambridge University (Magdalene College, 1954–1963).
 His books include a highly regarded and well-used critique of Paradise Lost and a textbook on Sixteenth Century English literature.

 To say that Lewis was a prodigious writer and thinker is to understate the fact.
-He wrote over 30 books of varying types in addition to his “fulltime job” as a distinguished university professor and sought-after speaker.
+He wrote over 30 books of varying types in addition to his “fulltime job” as a distinguished university professor and sought-after lecturer.

 The backstory is that Lewis and Paddy Moore met as soldiers in the trenches during the Great War (WWI).
-They made a pact with each other that the survivor of them would take care of the family of the other if one of them did not survive he war.
+They made a pact with each other that the survivor of them would take care of the family of the other if one of them did not survive the war.
 Lewis, himself, was injured and ended his involvement in the war in the hospital, but Paddy Moore went missing and was never found.

 True to his word, CS Lewis, who had interrupted his college years to volunteer for the war, took Paddy’s mother and sister in to live with him on a very modest student’s budget.
-Lewis cared and provided for Mrs. Moore the rest of her life – a total of 30 years – often doing the household chores himself.
+Lewis cared and provided for Mrs. Moore the rest of her life – a total of 30 years – routinely doing the household chores himself.
 After she developed dementia and was moved to a nursing home, Lewis visited her every day until she passed.

 When the Germans invaded Poland, Lewis opened up his home to several groups of children forced to evacuate the big cities.
 Lewis also regularly hosted the Inklings on Thursday evenings in his classroom for nearly two decades.
 (They met alternately at the Eagle and Child Pub, affectionately known as The Bird and Baby) on Tuesdays at midday).

-The Inklings was more or less an ad hoc group of writers and thinkers who met to discuss their literary works in progress and whatever other subjects suited their fancy, often late into the night.
+The Inklings were more or less an ad hoc group of writers and thinkers who met to discuss their literary works in progress and whatever other subjects suited their fancy, often late into the night.
 J.R.R.
 Tolkien was a faithful member of this group from the beginning, reading the Lord of the Rings to his fellow Inklings, who critiqued it, before it was published.
 Including a small handful of regulars, the group included about 15 frequent visitors and another dozen infrequent visitors and guests over the years.

 But all of this is prelude to the real purpose for which I write today.
 My inspiration comes from Douglas Gresham, one of Joy’s sons, who was very young when he went to live with his mother in the home of CS Lewis.